aquariumbio/aquarium/doc/API.md

 Returns the first 32 items in the database.

+## Create

-## Inserting Samples
+### Samples

-To insert a new sample into the inventory, use the method "create" as in the following example:
+To create a new sample, use the method "create" as in the following example:

 	run: {
         "method": "create",